-Eddie Kirkland was born in Jamaica and raised in Alabama from the time he was two till he went off with the Sugar Girls Medicine show at age twelve.
+Eddie Kirkland, one of the original Blues men still bringing himself and the Blues direct to the people.
+Kirkland, who was born in Jamaica, raised in Alabama from the time he was two till he went off with the Sugar Girls Medicine show at twelve.
 His teens brought him to Indiana, eventually settling in Detroit.
 There he polished his Blues to recording status.
 He toured and recorded with John Lee Hooker for seven and a half years.
 They made a solid team before parting in the 60's.

 Kirkland moved to Georgia, where he was bandleader for Otis Redding.
 Continuous road tours had him working with Ruth Brown, Little Richard, Ben King, Little Johnnie Taylor and many more greats.
 In 1962, Kirkland recorded "It's the Blues Man" for Prestige, reissued by Fantasy as a Blues collector's item.
 Kirkland's hit the "Hawg" recorded by Stax/Volt label earned him national celebrity.
 The "Hawg" is now available on Atlantic records.

-Tragically Eddie died in an automobile accident in 2011 while on tour outside Tampa Florida, he was 88 years old.
-Eddie Kirkland devoted an enormous part of his life to playing the blues and his recording career is difficult to follow, many companies recorded him and sold his recordings, but his records still refuse to be shelved, waiting for the times to catch up to a sound that has never set still.
-A sound that is strong, ever creative, sincere, and always exuding the Blues, demanding to be heard.
+Kirkland's recording career is difficult to follow, many companies have recorded him and sold his recordings, but his records refuse to be shelved, waiting for the times to catch up to a sound that has never set still.
+A sound that is like himself, strong, ever creative, sincere, and always living the Blues, demanding to be heard.